Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/modules/ImageClassifierService/readme.txt

 POST http://127.0.0.1/url with a json body of { "Url": "<test url here>" }
 e.g.
     curl -X POST http://127.0.0.1/url -d "{ \"Url\": \"<test url here>\" }"

-For information on how to use these files to create and deploy through AzureML check out the readme.txt in the azureml directory.